-6. Accessibility, Special Needs, and Disabilities
+7. Accessibility, Special Needs, and Disabilities

-Garrett-Evangelical is committed to providing a quality theological education and will provide reasonable accommodations to special needs within the limits of what is readily achievable.
-Students requiring specific assistance such as classroom changes, alternative ways of note-taking, different classroom procedures, or alternative testing formats are urged to request the appropriate accommodations from the administrator for academic affairs.
-The administrator for academic affairs can advise students on other support services and resources, for example, diagnostic testing for learning disabilities.
-Students must complete a request for accommodations for a special need or disability form available from the administrator for academic affairs or through myGETS documenting the disability and providing recent medical records.
-The faculty is willing to consider adjustments to classroom attendance, yet some classes are more difficult to adjust.
-For the professional, academic, personal, and/or ministerial development of the student, if accommodations that are needed or requested are beyond those that have been approved, the seminary special needs process is initiated and committee consulted.
+Garrett-Evangelical is committed to providing a quality theological education and will provide reasonable accommodations for documented conditions.
+Students requiring specific assistance such as classroom changes, alternative ways of note-taking, different classroom procedures, or alternative testing formats are urged to request the appropriate accommodations from the director of academic studies/registrar.
+The director of academic studies/registrar can advise students on other support services and resources, for example, diagnostic testing.
+Students must complete a request for accommodations using the form available from the director of academic studies/registrar or through myGETS documenting their condition(s) through appropriate verification methods.

-7. Plagiarism and Academic Integrity
+8. Plagiarism and Academic Integrity

 Garrett-Evangelical takes the question of academic integrity and plagiarism very seriously.
 All incoming students are required to complete an online tutorial designed to help them identify and avoid plagiarism.
 Garrett-Evangelical makes use of the online plagiarism tutorial developed and hosted by Indiana University.
 Incoming students must successfully complete the graduate-level tutorial before the end of their first term.
+Failure to do will result in an academic hold.
 (See Appendix: Plagiarism for additional information)